NathanLBCooper/consent/src/Consent.Storage/Migrations/migrations.md

         dotnet ef migrations add NameOfTheNewMigration --context ContractDbContext --output-dir Migrations/Contracts

 3) Now go and follow the instructions in the *Uow.Storage.Migrator* project.

+NB) Run `dotnet tool install --global dotnet-ef` to install the EF Core CLI NB) If replacing migrations, be aware that they can be edited after being generated (eg to add views)